t-mart/timmart.in/_posts/2014-11-09-is-this-my-site.markdown

 [matter](http://en.wikipedia.org/wiki/Extended_Validation_Certificate) if
 you're unfamiliar.)

-Anyway, you can check for yourself that my identity has not been verified.
+Anyway, you can check for yourself that this certificate has nothing really to do with me, and that my identity has not been verified.
 Take a look at this screenshot of Chrome's Certificate dialog:

 <figure><img src="{% asset_path 'is-this-my-site/cert_dialog.png' %}" alt="Chrome's Certificate dialog">
 <figcaption>See that <code>sni74477.cloudflaressl.com</code>?
 That's not